 After you’re done, you can even cool off with a swim before hitting the road once again.

-This is one activity for any adventure-enthusiasts.
+The ziplines in New Zealand are next level, so this is one activity for any adventure-enthusiasts.
 Make your way on the gondola (or hike the Tiki Trail) up to Bob’s Peak.
 From here, you can actually do the Zip Trek ziplining tour!
 From the top of Bob’s Peak, you can choose a range of tours that include as little as 2 ziplines and as many as 6:

 - 3 hour zipline experience – Includes 6 different ziplines, costs $199 NZD, includes the world’s steepest tree-to-tree zipline (21-meter drop!)